antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 ## The Challenge

 The main challenge of making dev SSR is that, unlike production, **development code is addressed to be changed quite often**.
-Whenever you make some changes to your source code, you would expect the dev server also grab the changes for the SSR.
-A mechanism to make the SSR reflects are required.
+Whenever you make some changes to your source code, you expect the dev server to grab the changes for the SSR.

 In addition, the environments of Node.js and browsers are also different (e.g. you don't have `window` in Node.js).
 Libraries might have different builds and logic targeting Node and browsers; frameworks might compile components into different outputs for CSR and SSR.
 This usually means for client build and SSR build, we need two pipelines for handling the transformation and bundling.